LaihoE/cyber-security-project/README.md

 cur.execute(q)
 con.commit()

 where the attacker can now freely control what goes into the slots “user” and “text”.
 For example they could input: text=); DROP TABLE message” would drop the “message” table.
 The attacker  has the freedom freedom to do more or less any query.
 There are many ways to combat this type of attack.
 One solution would be to use an object-relation mapper.
 Another fix would be to use to use parameterized queries.
 For example in sqlite we could use c.execute("SELECT * FROM DATA WHERE NAME = ?", new_data).

 1.1 Cross-site scripting
 The raw input is also subject to Cross-site scripting.
 The raw message is taken from the users and rendered to other users as is.
 An attacker could now send anything to the message boards chat and it would be rendered to all users.

 The issue is here: {{message|safe}}
 By default Django protects against this, but by adding | safe to it we can bypass it and make our website more dangerous.
 To fix it we simply remove the |safe from the message and all is good.

 ## Vulnerability 2.
 Lack of logging

 Logging is essential for spotting users trying to attack your website.
 It’s essential to have logging of security critical-parts, like logins/registers of users, but also more trivial things.
 Preferably the logger would alert admins when enough suspicious activity is detected.
 The app has no logging currently.
-You can see an example of how to turn on logging here: [INSERT]
+You can see an example of how to turn on logging here: [here](")